Cameron Jordan

-Cameron Tyler Jordan (born July 10, 1989) is an American football defensive end for the New Orleans Saints of the National Football League (NFL).
-He played college football at California, and was drafted by the Saints in the first round of the 2011 NFL Draft.
+Cameron Tyler Jordan (born July 10, 1989) is an American professional football defensive end for the New Orleans Saints of the National Football League (NFL).
+He played college football for the California Golden Bears, and was selected by the Saints in the first round of the 2011 NFL draft.
+A member of the NFL 2010s All-Decade Team, Jordan is an eight-time Pro Bowler, a three-time All-Pro selection, is the Saints' all-time franchise sack leader, and currently ranks in the top 20 all time in NFL sacks.

-High school career
+Early life

 Jordan was born in Chandler, Arizona, the son of former Minnesota Vikings tight end Steve Jordan.
 He attended Chandler High School in Chandler, Arizona, where he was a two-sport star in football and track for the Chandler Wolves.
 In football, he earned All-State honors his senior year after registering 85 tackles and 17.5 quarterback sacks.
 Regarded as a three-star recruit by Rivals.com, Jordan was listed as the #37 strongside defensive end of the class of 2007.

 Also an outstanding track & field athlete, Jordan was one of the state's top performers in the discus throw.
 He captured the state title in the discus at the 2007 5A I State Meet, recording a top-throw of 53.54 meters (175 ft 7 in), while also placing 10th in the shot put event, with a throw of 14.01 meters (45 ft, 11 in).

 College career

 Jordan primarily played defensive end for the University of California at Berkeley.
 He was coached by head coach Jeff Tedford and defensive coordinator Bob Gregory.
-He played in 50 of 51 possible games and made 32 starts at Cal from 2007–10.
-Jordan achieved honorable mention All-American (Pro Football Weekly) and first-team All-Pac-10 choice as a senior in 2010 after two consecutive honorable mention All-Pac-10 campaigns in 2008 and 2009.
+He played in 50 of 51 possible games and made 32 starts at California from 2007 to 2010.
+Jordan achieved honorable mention All-American (Pro Football Weekly) and first-team All-Pac-10 Conference choice as a senior in 2010 after two consecutive honorable mention All-Pac-10 campaigns in 2008 and 2009.